HITECHCRIME/HC_OVERVIEW/README.md

 The self-development system I created to get myself out of a severly bad mental situation in life called Dopamine Trails talks about reaching your "core self", about getting rid of negative dopamine triggers to reach it.
 It is the origin of all the metabrands/manifestations of different parts of my character (Helve AVR, Hitech Crime and Kannibal).
 They wouldn't be here if I wouldn't self-analyze myself to such extent.

 Hitech Crime and my core self has always been going into the symbolism of triangles in a conceptual sense.
 In esoteric sense it symbolises fire within fire, endless creation, endless sustenance, self-sustaining order within total chaos of life.
 This can get as esoteric and occult as we want but it seems to make sense in its basic symbolism as well.
+Power of shapes always plays a role in our subconscious.

 Here is a way the triangles tie into the universe of Hitech Crime with its main purpose as a metabrand to make people realize the existence of their own core self through transformation of negative aspects into something productive.